In the name of the father Lacanian reading of four white South African writers

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Iwuanyanwu, Obiwu, "In the name of the father Lacanian reading of four white South African writers" (2011).
 English - Dissertations.
-Paper 56.
+56.